Where are Gaia's small black holes?: Gaia's NS-BH mass gap compared to GW binaries

 A consequence of the bimodality is the relative dearth of low-mass black holes in the ``mass gap".
 While the GW and \gaia{} populations both exhibit this relative dearth, it seems more pronounced for the BHs in \gaia{} binaries compared to those in GW binaries.
-To make this comparison concrete, the left panel of Fig.~\ref{fig:ratio_MG_rate} shows the fraction of compact objects with mass between 2.5--5$\,M_\odot$ among GW binaries (orange, filled histogram), compared to those in \gaia{} binaries (with and without the mass-gap event G3425, in solid blue and dashed green, respectively).
+To make this comparison concrete, the left panel of Fig.~\ref{fig:ratio_MG_rate} shows the fraction of compact objects with mass between 2.5--5$\,M_\odot$ among GW binaries with component masses $m<16\,M_\odot$\footnote{While we focus on the low-mass end of the GW mass distribution for the comparison with \gaia{}, this choice does not significantly affect our results, because the range $m<16\,M_\odot$ includes $97^{+2}_{-4}\%$ of component masses in GW binaries, and $94^{+3}_{-7}\%$ of GW component masses are below $10\,M_\odot$.} (orange, filled histogram), compared to those in \gaia{} binaries (with and without the mass-gap event G3425, in solid blue and dashed green, respectively).
 The fraction of GW sources in this mass range is calculated from integrating the mass distribution of Fig.~\ref{fig:Gaia_versus_LVK_massdist} (in orange) over the $(2.5, 5)\,M_\odot$ interval.
 For the \gaia{} mass-gap fraction, we calculate the rate in the specified mass range according to Eq.~\ref{eq:binheightposterior} and divide by the sum of inferred rates across all bins. \todo{We choose a restricted ``mass gap" range 2.5--5$\,M_\odot$ as opposed to the broader $2$--$8\,M_\odot$ range for this comparison as a conservative choice, to avoid inflating the difference between the GW and \gaia{} ``mass gap" fractions.
 A wider range (e.g., 2--$8\,M_\odot$) corresponds to a higher GW ``mass gap" rate by a factor $>2$, but an unchanged \gaia{} rate, because the \gaia{} ``mass gap" bin contains the same number of sources for either definition.} The fraction of compact objects in the mass gap is probably larger among GW binaries than \gaia{} binaries, with credibility 94\% (or 76\% if including G3425).

 In fact, the right panel of Fig.~\ref{fig:ratio_MG_rate} shows that mass-gap BHs are $11^{+1385}_{-10}$ times more common among GW systems than \gaia{} systems, or $1.9^{+12.4}_{-1.5}$ times more common if G3425 is included in the \gaia{} sample (90\% credibility).
 This is in contrast to the fraction of sources with masses in the 1--2$\,M_\odot$ range or 8--16$\,M_\odot$ range, which are notably consistent between the GW and $\gaia{}$ samples, as seen in Fig.~\ref{fig:Gaia_versus_LVK_massdist}.